-These guys can’t just stay still under water.
-You need to make it work as dogs spend a lot of time outside your home and roll in the mud and would need a serious bath.
+These guys can’t just stay still underwater.
+It would help if you made it work as dogs spend a lot of time outside your home and roll in the mud and would require a serious bath.
 Their coats get a lot of dirt, and this happens to dog breeds that have long hair (Maltipoo as an example).

-Although, brushing is something significant.
-It helps dogs to get rid of all the dead hair and dander.
-It also helps them have new hair and good hair growth and circulation for your dog’s sensitive skin.
+Although brushing is something significant, it helps dogs to get rid of all the dead hair and dander.
+It also helps them have new hair and proper hair growth and circulation for your dog’s sensitive skin.